-Viktor Orban forged the strongest government in Hungary since the fall of communism but his democratic and economic credentials are increasingly in question.
+Despite forging the country's strongest government since the fall of communism, his democratic and economic credentials have been questioned.

-As a young lawyer, he attracted attention on 16 June 1989 by publicly demanding the withdrawal of Soviet forces and the holding of free elections.
+As a young lawyer, Mr Orban attracted attention on 16 June 1989 by publicly demanding the withdrawal of Soviet forces and the holding of free elections.

-According to the CV posted on the official prime ministerial website, he had graduated in law two years earlier and was already a member of the Federation of Young Democrats (Fidesz), which he would eventually make Hungary's party of government.
+According to the CV posted on the official prime ministerial website, he was already a founding member of the Federation of Young Democrats (Fidesz), which he would eventually make Hungary's party of government.

 - Born 31 May 1963 in the small Hungarian village of Alcsutdoboz